Juphex/Slow-Loris-Python/README.md

 # Slow-Loris-Python
-Script can be used to apply the Slow Loris attack on any Website
+Script can be used to apply the Slow Loris attack on any Website.

+Infinite loop.